reasoning-workshop/reasoning-workshop.github.io/_pages/cfp.md

 - Well-tested frameworks, interpretable testbeds, and theory capturing core challenges and capabilities
 - Principled algorithmic interventions supported by systematic evaluation

-**Submission instructions (TLDR):** Submissions may have at most 9 content pages (within that range, all lengths are welcome), excluding references and supplementary material.
+**Submission instructions (TLDR):** Our workshop has a single, non-archival track.
+Submissions may have at most 9 content pages (within that range, all lengths are welcome), excluding references and supplementary material.
 Papers will be submitted to <a href="https://openreview.net/group?id=NeurIPS.cc/2025/Workshop/FoRLM">this OpenReview portal</a>.
 Works that have been published at archival venues, including NeurIPS 2025, will not be considered.
 <span style="color: var(--global-theme-color);"><strong>The submission deadline is Wednesday, September 3, 2025.</strong></span>